Ivan Maisel: Career

 An alumnus of Murphy High in Mobile and Stanford University, Maisel began his career at The Atlanta Constitution in 1981, where he covered Clemson's unlikely run to the national championship.
 Sports Illustrated hired him as a reporter (fact-checker) the following year.
 He began covering national college football in 1987 for the Dallas Morning News, then moved to Newsday in 1994.
 He rejoined Sports Illustrated in 1997 as a senior writer.
 In 2002, ESPN.com hired him as its first college football writer.
 Maisel appeared on ESPN television, radio and podcasts.
 For many years he co-hosted the ESPN college football podcast.
 His regular guests included ESPN analyst Beano Cook (until Cook's death in October 2012), Gene Wojciechowski, and other ESPN colleagues.

 Maisel served as the Editor-at-Large of ESPN College Football 150, the multi-platform project commemorating the 2019 sesquicentennial of the sport.
 In that role, Maisel served as the writer and host of Down & Distance, a podcast series, as a producer of The American Game and The Greatest, two 11-week series, and as a producer of Saturdays in the South, an eight-week series on the SEC Network.

-Maisel has been honored eight times for Best Story by the Football Writers Association of America, most recently for a 2019 remembrance of author Dan Jenkins.
+Maisel has been honored nine times for Best Story by the Football Writers Association of America, most recently for a 2022 remembrance of the late football coach Mike Leach.
 The FWAA honored Maisel in 2016 with the Bert McGrane Award, the organization’s Hall of Fame.
 He has been honored twice by the Associated Press Sports Editors, who in 2019 named him one of the 10 best sports columnists in the nation.
 In 2020, the College Sports Information Directors of America presented Maisel the Jake Wade Award for his contribution to intercollegiate athletics.
 Maisel also won the Edwin Pope Vanguard Media Award from the Orange Bowl in 2019.